 That’s why the older the design, the fewer colours it will showcase.
 Sometimes as little as one or two.
-We tend to admire simple design that works because, as any person who has studied design can tell you, it is harder to create something simple that works than something complex that does the same.
+We tend to admire simple design that works because, as any person who has studied design can tell you, it is harder to create a simple logo that works than a complex one that does the same.

 We all know it.
 It’s the feeling we get when we listen to the theme song of our favourite TV show from when we were a kid or when we smell the perfume of our first crush.
 Even though nostalgia comes from a place of sadness (usually when we’re are alone), studies show that it also has got positive effects.
 It can make us feel happier, less stressed, and even more optimistic about the future.

 Brands and marketing agencies have been using nostalgia to sell us stuff for years.
 Some may see it as a cool way to bring back something we love, while others think it’s a manipulation of our feelings (it’s a bit of both).
 Entertainment industries like Disney and Nintendo are experts in this type of marketing.

 Through this technique, they’ve kept alive characters that debuted 20, 30, 40 and sometimes even 50 years ago.
 It is no coincidence that we’ve been seeing so many remakes and superhero movies lately.
 Nostalgia is a big incentive to spend money on a movie, that may not be that good, but we still enjoy because it reminds us of our childhood.

 I’m not saying that retro design is inherently “bad” or that people will forgive poor quality because it reminds them of their childhoods.
 All I was trying to illustrate is how powerful nostalgia can be.
 Basically, retro or vintage design reminds us of better times.